vwillyams/garbage-ECSJobDemos/README.md

 # ECSJobDemos
 Github project for the Compute demo for Unite Austin 2017

-Requires latest from unity/unity branch: scripting/jobsystem/playerloop-prototype
+Requires latest from unity/unity branch (Please always keep this up to date when master requires new builds): scripting/jobsystem/playerloop-prototype

 # Intro